themewagon/TiyaGolfClub/README.md

 ## Author

-Design and code are completely written by Templates Jungle's design and development team.
+Design and code are completely written by TemplateMo's design and development team.

 ## License